Luke Joeckel: Professional career

+2013 NFL draft

-By midseason, Joeckel was projected as a Top 10 selection in the 2013 NFL Draft by Sports Illustrated.
+By midseason, Joeckel was projected as a Top 10 selection in the 2013 NFL draft by Sports Illustrated.
 Ranking him #1 on their "Big Board", CBS Sports projected Joeckel as the first offensive tackle to be selected with the first overall draft pick since Jake Long in 2008.
 On January 8, 2013, Joeckel announced his decision to forgo his final year of eligibility.
-According to CBS Sports, Joeckel lacks the "natural tools" of the 2012 fourth overall pick Matt Kalil, but "is considered the more polished lineman out of the college ranks."
+According to CBS Sports, Joeckel lacks the "natural tools" of the 2012 fourth overall pick Matt Kalil, but "is considered the more polished lineman out of the college ranks".
 NFL.com analysts Gil Brandt, Brian Billick, Scott Pioli, and Charles Davis predicted that Joeckel would be the No. 1 pick.
 In late January, Sports Illustrated also projected Joeckel to be the No. 1 selection.

 After the combine, Sports Illustrated still projected Joeckel to be the first player selected in the 2013 NFL Draft.
 In March 2013, Pat Kirwan of CBSSports.com, projected Joeckel to be selected fourth overall, by the Philadelphia Eagles.

 A week before the draft, the Chiefs were believed to take an offensive tackle at No. 1, after having traded for quarterback Alex Smith.
 Their decision reportedly came down to Joeckel and Eric Fisher.
 The Chiefs selected Fisher, allowing Joeckel to fall to the Jaguars, who selected him second overall.
-Joeckel stated that his immediate reaction to not being selected first overall was "not the most pleasant thing ever," though added that he has used it as motivation.
+Joeckel stated that his immediate reaction to not being selected first overall was "not the most pleasant thing ever", though added that he has used it as motivation.
 Joeckel became the first Aggie offensive lineman selected in the first round since Richmond Webb went ninth overall to the Miami Dolphins in 1990.